Shiv Sena finds a way to bring Balasaheb back on stage

-At the Pratigya Din rally held at Somaiya Grounds in Chunabhatti, the 2-lakh odd Shiv Sena workers who had congregated to swear their allegiance were treated to a video of the party’s late supremo back in 1994, reading out an oath before forming the state government
+2-lakh odd Shiv Sena workers at a rally in Chunabhatti treated to a video of the party’s late supremo back in 1994, reading out an oath before forming the state government

 At its pre-election rally in the city yesterday, Shiv Sena was seen trying to go back in time to inspire its legions, using technology to get the late Balasaheb Thackeray back on stage and firmly in the limelight.
 As a prelude to the oath-taking ceremony that marked Balasaheb’s birth anniversary, party workers were shown a video recorded back in 1994, where the late Balasaheb was seen reading out an oath to his followers in Nashik, just before his party formed the state government.

 Saffron power: Shiv Sena President Uddhav Thackeray was applauded by lakhs of supporters who had come out to the Somaiya Grounds in Chunabhatti.
 During the rally, Thackeray proclaimed he was proud to be Hindu

 The grand affair was hosted at the Somaiya Grounds in Chunabhatti, which, the party claims, was attended by more than 2 lakh followers.
 The rally was named Pratigya Din, where Uddhav asked his party workers to take an oath pledging their allegiance to the party.

 Saffron threads were also distributed to the followers.
 Pics/Sayed Sameer Abedi

 The party also distributed 2.8 lakh shivbandhans (saffron threads) to all those who attended, and plans to distribute another 2.5 lakh such threads in the days to come.
 Every member was asked to tie the thread around their wrists, after which they recited the oath after Uddhav Thackeray.